Creighton Players to Watch Against Princeton - Sweet 16

 Top Creighton Players to Watch vs. Princeton - Sweet 16

-The Creighton Bluejays (23-12) and the Princeton Tigers (23-8) are scheduled to match up for their Sweet 16 matchup on Friday at KFC Yum!
-Center, with a tip-off time of 9:00 PM ET.
-When these two teams hit the hardwood, Baylor Scheierman and Tosan Evbuomwan are two players to watch.
+Friday's Sweet 16 game between the Creighton Bluejays and the Princeton Tigers at KFC Yum!
+Center at 9:00 PM ET features the Bluejays' Baylor Scheierman and the Tigers' Tosan Evbuomwan as players to watch.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TBS.